seothemes/github-rezip/README.md

 # Github Rezip

-Bash script to remove '-master' from Github zip files.
+Bash script to download and remove branch name from Github zip files.

 ## Installation